stadium-software/repeater-datagrid/README.md

    1. Columns: The *List* of columns called "ColumnsList"
    2. ContainerClass: The unique class you assigned to the main container (e.g. server-side-datagrid)
    3. EditableGrid: Ignore this property data display ([see Editable Datagrids](#editable-datagrids)).
 It's a boolean that hides the paging controls and changes header *Links* controls into *Label* controls
-   4. EventHandler ("GetData"): The name of the script that fetches and assigns the data pages to the *Repeater* (in the example application it's called "GetData")
+   4. EventCallback: The name of the script that fetches and assigns the data pages to the *Repeater*.
+In the example application it's called "GetData"
    5. State: The "State" *Type* created in step 1 of the "Initialise" script
    6. TotalRecords: The "total" result returned by the "TotalRecords" query:
    ```javascript